 The study area lies in Chakwal district in the South-west of Capital Islamabad city located 105 km away from Islamabad.
-It is a small village covering an area 2550 square km.
-The area lies in UTM (Universal Transverse Mercator) zone 42° N in the world Geodetic System.
-The coordinates in degrees, minutes and seconds are Latitude 32° 59' 52'' N and Longitude 72° 82' 31'' ''E.
+The area lies in UTM (Universal Transverse Mercator) zone 43° N in the world Geodetic System.
+The coordinates in degrees, minutes and seconds are Latitude 32° 59' 52'' N and Longitude 72° 8⁄31''E.

-Figure 1.3 Location map of study area (Mehmood, 2008)
+Figure 1.3 Location map of study area